Brave New World

 Brave New World Theme of Identity

 Brave New World explores the classic conflict between the individual and society.
-In this particular case, personal identity has been sacrificed for the sake of a common good.
-A form of biological reproduction produces certain types of humans in batches – 96 identical copies of the same being.
-A social "caste" structure separates the citizens into five groups, the result being that a given individual is little more than a faceless, color-coded member of a larger group.
+Remember when your kindergarten teacher taught you about how everyone is unique?
+Well, forget that lesson today, because in this story, personal identity has been sacrificed for the sake of a common good, and the results are not very pretty.
+A form of biological reproduction produces certain types of humans in batches of 96 identical copies.
+A social "caste" structure separates the citizens into five groups, the result being that any given individual is little more than a faceless, color-coded member of a larger group.
 Certain characters in the novel grow uncomfortable with this idea, are downright disgusted by it, or for one reason or another find that they just don't fit the mold.
-They seek to understand their individuality through isolation and self-exploration.
+They seek to understand their individuality through isolation, self-exploration, and of course, self-flagellation.

 Questions About Identity

-- Think about the 96 identical Bokanovsky twins (and yes, we know, "twin" isn't the right word, but don't look at us, talk to Huxley).
+- Think about the 96 identical Bokanovsky twins (and yes, we know, "twin" isn't the right word, but don't look at us, look at Huxley).
 Is there any difference at all between, say, number 47 and number 62?